mercedes-benz/product-kit_react/README.md

 <div style={{ color: theme.palette.text.secondary }}>Text</Box>
 ```

-The right contrast color is set automatically, but can be called programmatically with for example `pink.contrastText` or `pink-800.contrastText`.
+The correct contrast color is set automatically, but can be called programmatically with for example `pink.contrastText` or `pink-800.contrastText`.

 Note that you have to set `color="inherit"` when using icons on colored background in order to receive the correct contrast color.